ahupowerdns/corona-science/corona-science.md

 Vaccines
 --------
-To be honest I have no clue.
+To be honest I have little clue.
 There is frantic ongoing activity by dozens of groups and companies.
 We don't currently know if any of these vaccines will work (safely), nor how quickly they can be produced if they do.
 Also, who would get them?
 Countries turn very nasty over such things.